The U.S. market remains in a Confirmed Uptrend. On Friday, the S&P 500 and Nasdaq rose 26bps and 61bps, respectively. Indices

 Won Global View

 The U.S. market remains in a Confirmed Uptrend.
-The S&P 500 and Nasdaq advanced 32bps and 14bps, respectively, and closed at
+Yesterday, the S&P 500 declined 99bps on lower d/d volume, while the Nasdaq

 Won Europe Today